Status effect: Removal

 The process of removing a status effect varies.
 Some status effects expire after a certain amount of time has elapsed or can be removed with items capable of healing specific status effects, or rarer items which can heal all of them.
 Many games also include magic spells that can eliminate status effects.

 Many games in the Final Fantasy series include items and spells that remove status effects.
 Common examples are Antidotes, which cure poison; Smelling Salts, which cure sleep; and Remedies, which cure multiple conditions.
 The recurring spell Esuna is typically available to healer-oriented characters or as materia in Final Fantasy VII, and removes most negative status effects from the target.

 Status effects are often removed at the end of a battle or once the originating enemy is defeated, however some may persist until they are explicitly cured.
 Games which allow players to rest may remove some status effects when that action is taken.
 If a game has multiple classes, one will often be a class capable of healing, who will have a greater ability to remove negative status effects than other classes.

 Immunity or mitigation

-In addition, many games have weapons, armor, or other equipment that can mitigate status effects or prevent a character from getting one in the first place.
+In addition, many games have weapons, armour, or other equipment that can mitigate status effects or prevent a character from getting one in the first place.
 Depending on the game, some increase the chance to escape suffering the effect each time the player may potentially receive it, while others grant complete immunity.
 However, sometimes the equipment that is resisting an effect, will in exchange, as a penalty, increase vulnerability against a different effect, offering the player the opportunity to make tactical choices.